jamieweavis/gus/README.md

 ### Install

-Install the binary to your local crates:
+Install the binary to your system:

 ```sh
 cargo install --path .
 ```

-Uninstall the binary from your local crates:
+Uninstall the binary from your system:

 ```sh
 cargo uninstall gus